fbpx

 Can I Request Window Guards?

-In addition, building owners must send notices to tenants every January to ask if children who are 10 years or younger are living in the unit, or if the tenant would like to request a window guard for any reason.
+In addition, building owners must send notices to tenants every January to ask if children ten years or younger are living in the unit or if the tenant would like to request a window guard.
 If a landlord fails to comply, the city will fine them.

 Also read: FASTEN: Rental Assistance for Tenants Facing Housing Insecurity in New York